Medicaid Expansion in Virginia

 - Mail or drop off a paper application (Spanish) to your local Department of Social Services (Mailing may take longer than other methods of applying).
 Find your nearest local department of social services by visiting: http://www.dss.virginia.gov/localagency/

-Medicaid expansion means more healthcare for more people, and the impact on the overall health of Virginia’s citizens will be profound.
-Virginia’s network of free and charitable clinics are proud to be a partner and advocate for increased access to health care.
-With Virginia’s expansion of Medicaid, health coverage broadened to include to an additional 400,000 people throughout all corners of the state.
+SUPPORTING FREE & CHARITABLE CLINICS THROUGH EXPANSIONMedicaid expansion means more healthcare for more people, and the long-term impact on the overall health of Virginia's citizens will be profound.
+Virginia's network of free and charitable clinics are proud to be a partner and advocate for increased access to health care.
+Virginia's expansion of Medicaid has broaded health coverage to include to an additional 400,000 people throughout all corners of the state.
 Even so, an estimated 300,000 Virginians, most of whom are working families, will remain uncovered, caught between incomes that are too high to qualify for expanded Medicaid coverage yet too low to afford health insurance, given the cost of other essential needs like housing, food and transportation.
 Currently, four out of five uninsured Virginians come from working families.

 To take care of their ongoing, routine and preventative healthcare needs, these 300,000 Virginians must rely on the Commonwealth's traditional healthcare safety net – including the private network of more than 60 free and charitable clinics across the state.
 Funded through a combination of charitable donations, earned income and state funding, these community-based facilities provide critical healthcare services mostly through the use of volunteer healthcare professionals to people who would otherwise have no place to turn.
 The collective operating budget of the clinics is an estimated $40 million annually, about one-sixth (16%) of which is provided through an annual state appropriation.
 Through partnerships and efficiencies, clinics turn the $40 million into $191 million in care each year.